Vegetarian or Vegan in China?

 Simple stir fried vegetables are often cooked in lard (pig fat) to ‘improve’ the flavour.

 Another problem is that the Chinese word for meat (肉), when used on its own, refers to pork.
 Other meats are specified, eg beef is 牛肉, literally cattle meat.
 What this means is that when you say you don’t eat meat, they often think you mean you don’t eat pork (something they do understand from the Chinese Muslim community), so they rush off to the kitchen and cook you up some stir fried chicken or beef or worse!
 I’ve actually heard a waitress saying to someone that chicken isn’t meat.
 Also, few Chinese wait staff or cooks seem to know that ham is pig meat.
 I have had another waitress argue ferociously with me that the unasked for ham in a dish of egg fried rice wasn’t meat.

 Also, Chinese restaurant dishes are often given really flowery, poetic names which tell you nothing of the contents.
-Chinese speakers have to ask, too.
+Chinese speakers often have to ask, too.
 One dish on my local restaurant menu reads “Maternal Grandmother’s Fluttering Fragrance.”
 It is, of course, spicy pork ribs!

 Away from the tourist places, where you probably don’t want to be eating anyway, very few restaurants will have translations of any sort.
 Even the best places’ translations will be indecipherable.
 I have been in restaurants where they have supplied an “English menu”, but if I didn’t know Chinese would have been unable to order anything.
 They were gibberish.